cigix/duplicate-finder/README.md

 colorspace. `duplicate-finder` will also try to filter out the nonsensical results from the comparison.

+The `find-grayscale` program may help you find images that have a larger colorspace than needed.

 ## Dependencies

 * ImageMagick (install through your distribution)